-Logging out returns the set to Make Busy and it no longer receives Automatic Call Distribution (ACD) calls, since ACD calls are directed to Logged In telephones only.
+Logging out returns the set to Logged Out state and it no longer receives Automatic Call Distribution (ACD) calls, since ACD calls are directed to Logged In telephone sets only.
 Your set operates normally for non-ACD use when logged out.